 Golf is one of those sports that is a timeless classic, which ultimately demands patience and practice.
-A little bit of luck and a lot of skill usually turns out well for a golfer that has put in their time.
+A little bit of luck and a lot of skill usually turn out well for a golfer that has put in their time.

 Five Tips For Golf Betting

 When betting on golf, there are a few things you are going to want to keep in mind.
 As such, this is crucial to putting together a winning strategy.
 The top five golf betting tips are as follows:

 - The right sportsbook